 The original brewery was first listed in the 1867/1868 NYC Directory as Loewer & Josy, with an address of 605 West 51st Street in Manhattan.
 Loewer was listed as a partner along with Jacob Josy.
 Their partnership was short-lived and in 1870/1871 Loewer was listed individually as a brewer at the same location.
 The next year, in the 1871/1872 directory, he was listed at 529 West 41st Street, where the business remained well into the 1940’s.

-It’s not clear what changes were made to the brewery in 1879 but the obituary specifically used the word “converted.”
-This leads me to believe that the brewery was converted to include production of the bottom fermented lager beer, which was gaining popularity in the U. S. at the time.
-Prior to that, the brewery was producing weiss beer, which is top fermented.
-This is supported, at least in my mind, by this May 16, 1915 advertisement in the (New York) Sun for their lager beer which states “Loewer’s has been in business since 1879.”
+As the obituary states, up until 1879 the brewery was producing weiss beer which is top fermented.
+At that time the brewery was converted to produce bottom fermented lager beer, which was gaining popularity in the U. S. at the time.
+This is supported by this May 16, 1915 advertisement in the (New York) Sun for their lager beer which states “Loewer’s has been in business since 1879.”

 It wasn’t until 1887 or 1888 that the business began using the “V. Loewer’s Gambrinus Brewery Co.,” name in the directories.
 In 1889, the NYC Copartnership and Corporation Directory named Valentine Loewer, president; his son, George Loewer, secretary and Charles J. G. Hall, treasurer.
 By 1900 George had become treasurer and Jacob Loewer, was secretary.
 Throughout this entire period their address continued to be listed as 529 West 41st Street.